Shrimp Remoulade – Now this is art! Lettuce cups adorned with plump succulent shrimp, tossed generously with my favorite Louisiana style remoulade.

 They sure know how to cook shrimp in Louisiana.
-From hearty Shrimp Creole to rich and decadent New Orleans BBQ Shrimp to a fully loaded Po’ Boy, they’ve got their shrimp cooking down!
+From hearty Shrimp Creole to rich and decadent New Orleans BBQ Shrimp to a fully loaded Po’ Boy, I absolutely loved every single meal in our New Orleans’s trip.

 What is Shrimp Remoulade?